Decathlon/vitamin-compose/CONVENTIONS.md

 following specification for the name `Vitamin<Component><Variant>?Impl` where the variant is used when you can't have only one common component. e.g. `VitaminProgressBarLinearImpl`.

+**Colors and sizes object access**
+When you need to create an object access for colors configurations but you have only one variant, it should be named by `primary`, excepted if the design specification defines a name in the Figma project.

+When you need to create an object access for sizes configurations but you have only one variant, it should be named `medium`, excepted if the design specification defines the size in the Figma project.

+For colors and sizes, functions for each variant shouldn't contains `Colors` and `Sizes` keywords. e.g. `Vitamin<Component>Colors.primary()` for colors and `Vitamin<Component>Sizes.medium()` for sizes.

 ## Composable variants

 A component can be declined in multiple variants.
 There are two options: create